 Once I've got a sequence of dances I like, I put it away and then look at it again the next day.
 I usually catch something I missed, or make a change that makes it a stronger program.
 The rest of the rough pool get rubber-banded together and kept as emergency spares for the evening, in case I want to make a last minute change.
 Saves me having to go through that whole selection process again.

 Where do you find contras?
 There are the classics from the CDMs like Devil's Dream and Bucksaw Reel, but some of the others are pretty boring — and that's the criticism you may get from people who don't like American dances.
-There are books, which you may be able to get from Derek and Ann Appleing.
+There are books, which you may be able to get from CDSS, Folk Sales or AADS.
 “Dizzy Dances” by Gene Hubert.
-“Shadrack's Delight” by Tony Parkes.
+“Shadrack's Delight” by Tony Parkes and many others.
 My favourite is “Zesty Contras” by Larry Jennings, which contains about 350 contras (in abbreviated notation), some triplets (three couple longways) and other formations, and “Provocative Explanatory Text” where Larry goes into all aspects of contras — calling, composing, running dances and much more.
-There's now a follow-up called “Give and Take” containing more of the same.
+There's now a follow-up called “Give-and-Take” containing more of the same.

 Watch out for contras written by Englishmen which contain lots of figures imported from Modern Western Square (including some of mine).
 These are not what Americans would recognise as contras, and you may have to spend a long time teaching figures like flutter-wheel, box circulate or wheel and deal.